szatyinadam/healthchecker/README.md

 # healthchecker

-One of our hobby project suffer from network connectivity problems, so we put a healthcheck service in all components.
+One of our hobby project suffers from network connectivity problems, so we put a healthcheck service in all components.
 This service returns with a JSON in this format:

     {
         "server":"https://node-aruba-1.balloonninja.net/HealthCheck",